What's Going On With Rivian (RIVN) Stock? - Rivian Automotive (NASDAQ:RIVN)

+Rivian Automotive Inc RIVN shares are trading lower by 7.5% to $12.17 during Friday’s session.
+The stock is trading lower as major indexes pull back following recent strength.

-Shares of Rivian Automotive Inc RIVN gained some 2.25% to $13.19 Thursday afternoon, following the Federal Reserve's unexpected decision Wednesday to cut interest rates by 50 basis points at its September Federal Open Market Committee (FOMC) meeting.
+What Happened This Week: The Federal Reserve’s unexpected decision Wednesday to cut interest rates by 50 basis points at its September Federal Open Market Committee (FOMC) meeting saw markets Rivian stock and broader markets gain sharply Thursday.

 The rate cut lowers the federal funds rate to a range of 4.75% to 5%, marking the first cut in over four years and signaling a more aggressive monetary easing cycle than previously anticipated.

-This policy shift has major implications for Rivian, a leading electric vehicle (EV) manufacturer, and its investors, who are now more optimistic about the company's financial outlook and growth potential.
+This policy shift has major implications for Rivian, a leading electric vehicle (EV) manufacturer, and its investors, who have reasons to be more optimistic about the company’s financial outlook and growth potential.

+Read Also: Rivian Introduces $100K Tri Max Variant Of R1S Electric SUV

+What Else: Rivian, despite its potential and strong brand in the EV market, remains in its growth phase and has yet to turn a profit.
+While the Fed's rate cut reduces borrowing costs, investors likely reassessed the company's significant cash burn and longer path to profitability.

 Is RIVN A Good Stock To Buy?